 - Outdoor events should be planned with inclement weather in mind.
 Event hosts can either plan the event with the indoor capacity or choose a rain date in advance.
 The event host is responsible for any increased costs associated with the latter option.
 Event hosts should ensure venues are reserved for their rain location and/or date.

 General Body meetings can be conducted in person or virtually.

-Meeting hosts who want any technical support will be expected to use TEAMS, Blackboard Collaborative or other University/School of Law approved platform.
-If you would like your organization to have a TEAMS Channel, please submit a ticket to the Division of IT.
-We also recommend you use a smart podium so all participants can see all aspects of the room.
+Meeting hosts who want any technical support will be expected to use TEAMS, Blackboard Collaborate or other University/School of Law approved platform.
+If you would like your organization to have a TEAMS channel, please submit a ticket to the Division of IT.
+We also recommend you use a smart podium to ensure all participants can see all aspects of the room.

 Those who choose to use a non-approved platform do so at their own risk (i.e. security breaches, etc.) and will NOT be provided any technical support from the University/School of Law.

-Meeting hosts that want any technical support will be expected to use TEAMS, Blackboard Collaborative, or other University/School of Law approved platform.
+Virtual meeting hosts that want any technical support will be expected to use TEAMS, Blackboard Collaborate, or other University/School of Law approved platform.
 Unless otherwise dictated by the presenter, the method of delivery MUST be a university approved platform.

 Horseshoe Catering/Aramark has the exclusive right to provide catering services on campus for all catering orders which total or exceed $500.
 Event guests are expected to follow all university protocols for Covid-19 mitigation.
 Event hosts are strongly encouraged to use individually boxed meals or buffets with sneeze guards.